pachyderm/docs/content/latest/reference/pachctl/pachctl_wait_job.md

----
-# metadata #
-title:  pachctl wait job
+## pachctl wait job

-description: "Wait for a job to finish then return info about the job."
+Wait for a job to finish then return info about the job.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - wait
-cliGlossary:  w
----

 ### Synopsis